ndrag/wfg/README.md

 ## Local Development

 * *All commands should be run from the project's root.*
+* *This guide assumes you have and understand WSL2 & Docker Desktop.*
 * If you have Composer installed, run `composer install`.
 * If not, run the following, which will download a Docker image with Composer and run the same command in that environment.